 It’s also a big part of why conflict and grievances happen at work.
-Small issues that don’t get dealt with become big issues.
+Small issues that don’t get dealt with turn into big issues.

 Don’t Wait for a Crisis to Communicate

-It is easier to let things go rather than to get up the courage to deal with issues when they arise.
-The longer damaging or uncomfortable things are left unspoken, the longer they remain damaging and uncomfortable.
-As time goes on the pile gets bigger.
-Eventually you have a really problem to deal with.
+It’s easier to let things go rather than to get up the courage to deal with issues when they arise.
+The longer that damaging or uncomfortable things are left unspoken, the longer they remain damaging and uncomfortable.
+As time goes on the pile gets even bigger.
+Eventually, you have a real problem to deal with.

 Rather than avoiding issues that come up – or hoping they will go away – address them soon after they happen.
-Don’t wait until it happens again or you get your courage up to address it.
-Instead have the conversation you need to have the first time the issue comes up.
+Don’t wait until the issue comes up again to address it.
+Instead, have the conversation you need to have the first time the issue arises.

 Shoveling Piles Takes Courage

 To learn the communication skill of “Shoveling Piles” you need to:

 - Think of what you need to say and how you want to say it, and respond in a kind and respectful way.